 As with most musculoskeletal conditions, gluteal tendinopathy is best diagnosed using a combination of subjective report, symptom presentation, and a cluster of clinical tests.
 Common tests used in the differential diagnosis of gluteal tendinopathy include: FABER, single-leg stance test, resisted external derotation test, passive hip adduction, and palpation.

 A positive FABER test can be used to discern between gluteal tendinopathy and hip osteoarthritis.
-A patient with reduced hip range of motion due to osteoarthritis will have pain and difficulty achieving the position necessary to conduct this test.
+A patient with a reduced hip range of motion due to osteoarthritis will have pain and difficulty getting into the position needed to conduct this test.

 The patient is then asked to return the affected leg to neutral rotation; the test is positive if pain is reproduced.
-This test has demonstrated high sensitivity and specificity for detecting gluteal tendinopathy with values of 88 and 97.3 percent respectively.
+This test has demonstrated high sensitivity and specificity for detecting gluteal tendinopathy with values of 88 and 97.3 percent, respectively.

 Exercise for gluteal tendinopathy

 Rehab programs that focus solely on eccentric training are not only insufficient but may further aggravate pain and symptoms.

 This “old school” thinking should be replaced by heavy, slow resistance training performed in mid-range abduction.
 Keeping the patient out of adduction prevents compression of the gluteal tendons at the greater trochanter and avoids placing surrounding musculature at a mechanical disadvantage.

-Loading of the hip abductors in exercise such as standing abduction on a Pilates reformer, slide board, or slippery (tile) floor allows for weight-bearing stimulus coupled with an ability to adjust resistance while minimizing tendon compression by allowing the exerciser to work in mid-range abduction.
+Loading of the hip abductors in exercises, such as standing abduction on a Pilates reformer, slide board, or slippery (tile) floor allows for weight-bearing stimulus coupled with the ability to adjust resistance while minimizing tendon compression.
+This allows the exerciser to work in mid-range abduction.

-Self-care with gluteal tendinopathy
+How to sleep with gluteal tendinopathy

 The first step in the management of insertional tendinopathies is minimizing positions or activities that involve repetitive or sustained compression, particularly when compression is coupled with high tensile loads.

 - Sitting cross-legged